 radioELO is a project that collects, curates, and reimagines aural artifacts of electronic/generated/computational (EGC) literature as sound based narratives.
-These artifacts are collected primarily at annual conferences of the Electronic Literature Organization.
+Several of these artifacts were collected at annual conferences of the Electronic Literature Organization.
 Others were made available through the preservation efforts undertaken at The Electronic Literature Lab (ELL), directed by Dr. Dene Grigar, and its preservation efforts.
 The outcomes presented here experiment with compelling sound-based narratives indicative of a new genre of EGC literature as I describe in my Artist Statement.